-In the second quarter of 2021, the Company started the process to dispose of its Wellness Infrastructure business along with other non-core assets, all of which are held by its subsidiary, NRF Holdco, LLC ("NRF Holdco").
+Wellness Infrastructure

 The Wellness Infrastructure business is composed of senior housing, skilled nursing facilities, medical office buildings, and hospitals.
-Other assets and obligations held by NRF Holdco include primarily: (i) the Company's equity interest in and management of its sponsored non-traded REIT, NorthStar Healthcare Income, Inc. (NorthStar Healthcare"), debt securities collateralized largely by certain debt and preferred equity within the capital structure of the Wellness Infrastructure portfolio, limited partner interests in private equity real estate funds; and (ii) the 5.375% exchangeable senior notes, trust preferred securities and corresponding junior subordinated debt, all of which were issued by NRF Holdco who acts as guarantor.
+Other assets and obligations held by NRF Holdco include primarily: (i) the Company's equity interest in and management of its sponsored non-traded REIT, NorthStar Healthcare Income, Inc. ("NorthStar Healthcare"), debt securities collateralized largely by certain debt and preferred equity within the capital structure of the Wellness Infrastructure portfolio, limited partner interests in private equity real estate funds; and (ii) the 5.375% exchangeable senior notes, trust preferred securities and corresponding junior subordinated debt, all of which were issued by NRF Holdco and its subsidiaries.